maxim-polyakov/Misa_bot/README.md

 Front layer

-  Front layer comprises discord and telegram bots to collect data from a environment platforms:
+  Front layer comprises discord and telegram bots to collect data from an environment platforms:

     1) telegram
     2) discord